Moise10/terraform-3-tier-app/README.md

 - IAM role with least-privilege permissions

 ✅ **Automated Validation**
-- Terraform init/fmt/validate/plan on every push
+- Terraform init/fmt/validate/ on every push
 - Plan output in PR comments

+# Note

+- I ommitted terraform plan because we will need to set the db_credentials

 ### Deployment